vivyancastro/bitcoin-ticker-vivyan/README.md

 # Bitcoin Ticker

 ## Goal
-An exercise of lists, loops and functions, and much more.
+An exercise of the usage of Cupertino and Material Widgets in parallel..

 ## The App
 An crypto currency price checking app.